 Other information

-VCU School of Nursing Student Policy and Information handbooks are located on the school’s website.
+VCU School of Nursing student handbooks are located in Canvas.

 Admission requirements